dylanpizzo/nesswiki/yyg.md

 TODO: fill out this section, and improve everything about this page.

+You can activate it on any hurtbox, not just opponents directly.
+This includes shiek needles that have scattered, link/ylink arrows or bombs, fly guys.

 Once you've dropped the hitbox, there are several things you can do with it.